sapcc/digicert-issuer/README.md

 # Prerequisites

-The cert-manager needs to be installed in the selected cluster.
+The cert-manager and its `cert-manager.io/v1alpha2` CRDs needs to be installed in the selected cluster.

 # Installation & Configuration

-Use the [Kustomize resources](config) or run `make deploy`.
+Use the [Kustomize resources](config) or run `make deploy` to install the DigiCert issuer in the current cluster.

 # Documentation & Examples